augustosamame/ecommerce/README.md

 configure via Control.
 customizable marketing top-bar.
 If dismissed it won't appear again after new HTML top bar text is saved via backoffice

+## v1.1 Planned Features

+Mega_menu option in category so that main_menu categories can look like this: https://ibb.co/d0g5Db Even better would be customizable menus (like Saga Falabella which can be chosen and completed with data)

 ## Contributing
 Contribution directions go here.